FilterdWater/PersonalWebsite/README.md

   - Using [Tailwind CSS](https://tailwindcss.com/) for its ease of use and excellent documentation.
 - **Code Formatter:**
   - Using [Prettier](https://prettier.io/) for consistent code style

-## Contact Information

-Feel free to reach out through the website's form (not available yet) or connect on [LinkedIn](https://www.linkedin.com/in/lars-van-holland-754a7b269/).

 ## Feedback